 From providing player protection tools such as self-exclusion to publishing guidance on seeking formal support, reputable casinos will be doing all they can to prevent problem gambling and protect their players from gambling-related harms.
 They’ll be dedicated to promoting safer gambling, so keep an eye out for commitments on their site.

-With more than a century of collective industry experience, the On Air team knows how vital player protection is for the future of live casino.
+With more than a century of collective industry experience, the On Air team knows how vital player protection is for the future of live casinos.
 That’s why we place safer gambling at the very heart of all we do.

 Playing live casino games such as blackjack, baccarat and roulette at online casinos can be a safe and enjoyable pastime for adults.
-Both the industry itself and external regulators have ensured safeguards are in place to protect players from harm, to protect their money, and to ensure the fairness, integrity and sustainability of live casino as a whole.
+Both the industry itself and external regulators have ensured safeguards are in place to protect players from harm, to protect their money, and to ensure the fairness, integrity and sustainability of live casinos as a whole.
 Before making a deposit at any online casino, we urge you to do your research on local regulations and on your casino of choice to ensure correct and robust safety measures are in place.